Editorial Policies

 Objectives and scopes

-The Poison® is a scientific journal aimed at the dissemination of knowledge in Clinical Toxicology.
-It publishes high-quality articles based on international standards and expert review.
-As it is an open journal published in English, it allows readers worldwide to access the latest breakthroughs in toxicology.
+The Poison is a scientific journal aimed at the dissemination of clinical toxicology, with a focus on its medical and biochemical aspects.
+It publishes high-quality articles in accordance with international standards and rigorous expert peer review.
+As a gold open-access journal published in English, it provides worldwide access to the latest advances and developments in the field.

 Peer review

-The Poison® is published under peer-to-peer review.
-Authors will be contacted by email within the 15 (fifteen) days of submitting the manuscript to be informed whether their work has been accepted for revision or rejected.
-All the original articles, reviews, case reports and others considered relevant by the editors are sent to external reviewers.
-The identity of the authors and reviewers is kept confidential (double blind).
+The Poison is published under a double-blind peer-review process.
+Authors are notified by email within 15 (fifteen) days of manuscript submission regarding the initial editorial decision, indicating whether the manuscript has been accepted for revision or rejected.
+All original articles, reviews, case reports, and other contributions considered relevant by the editors are evaluated by external reviewers.
+The identities of both authors and reviewers remain confidential throughout the review process.

 Publication frequency